bemson/subetha/PITCHME.md

 ---

-## Is this solution looking for a problem?
+# Is this solution looking for a problem? |
 ### (Yes.)

 ---

-# SubEtha: cater to the user
+# Cater to the user

- * Share data between active windows (saving bandwidth)
+ * Share data between active windows (saving bandwidth) |
- * Flight websites could know where you're going when they load
+ * Flight websites could know where you're going when they load |
- * News sites notice if you're into sports or politics
+ * News sites notice if you're into sports or politics |
- * Social sites ask if you wanna broadcast a post
+ * Social sites ask if you wanna broadcast a post |
  * One, floating shopping cart for all your shopping

 ---

 # Let's talk Security

-SubEtha uses a MessageChannel to communicate with the bridge, directly.
+SubEtha uses a MessageChannel to communicate with the bridge, directly. |

-Bridges are (trusted) third party arbiters with control over whom joins a channel and the messages exchanged.
+Bridges are (trusted) third party arbiters with control over whom joins a channel and the messages exchanged. |

 Clients can only receive and send known event types.